-After you’ve identified leaders in your workplace, the next step is to map it out to better understand what your next moves might be.
+After you’ve identified leaders in your workplace, the next step is mapping it out to better understand what your next moves might be.

-Mapping, in this context, means assessing people’s interest in organizing and strengthening the connections and networks in the shop.
+Mapping is the process of assessing your co-workers’ interest in organizing and strengthening the connections and networks in the shop.
 In part two of the Emergency Workplace Organizing Committee (EWOC) organizer training, you’ll learn how to do that.

-Through talking to workers one-on-one, field organizers should be able to assess rank-and-file commitment levels to the cause.
+Through talking to workers one-on-one, field organizers should be able to assess rank-and-file commitment levels to the cause of forming a union.
 Organizers can gauge a worker’s ability and willingness to pull in other workers in the process of building solidarity within the shop.
-You can use a scale of zero to five or one to five for these assessments,, where a zero means that someone hasn’t been assessed yet.
+You can use a scale of zero to five for these assessments, where a zero means that someone hasn’t been assessed yet.

 This scale is not meant to be a permanent measurement of a worker’s commitment.
 Organizers need to be able to interrogate their own biases to engage people who might be observed as anti-union or uninterested in the effort.
-Then you can learn how to mobilize those workers by engaging their interests and understanding how that fits into your overall struggle.
+You can then learn how to mobilize those workers by engaging their interests and understanding how that fits into your overall struggle for a union.
 This system of gauging interest will also help leaders assess support levels, hold other leaders accountable for claimed responsibilities, and identify patterns.

 With the patterns you’ve identified, you can create a social map to clarify the ties between workers both inside and outside of the bargaining unit.
 A social map helps you identify cliques and see how social relationships inside a shop can foster solidarity within a workplace.
 If an anti-union campaign is being pursued, the map can help you anticipate interpersonal conflicts within the shop.
 These maps should never be published, and should only be shared with trusted leaders.

 The rest of our five-part union organizer training series can be found on our blog.